arosas17/Mission-to-Mars/README.md

 # Mission-to-Mars

+**To use:** Open the app.py file and run the code.
+Pressing the button on the top will then proceed to scrape new data.

 In the process of creating an app that will allow a person to scrape recent data of Mars, to further the presentation and quality of the application, the images of Mars' hemispheres from https://astrogeology.usgs.gov/.